What is oily fish?

 3. May protect joints

-4. May help support good mental health
+4. May help support mental health

 Omega-3 fatty acid has often been shown to have a positive impact on mental health, including anxiety and depression.